MNLKuzmin/MNLKuzmin/README.md

 <img width="1129" alt="Screen Shot 2023-06-27 at 5 52 00 PM" src="https://github.com/MNLKuzmin/MNLKuzmin/assets/103147944/1baf478b-8d29-41d8-aad1-4585965da603">

-### Hi there I'm Maria 👋
+### Hi there!
+I'm Maria 👋
-<br>I am a data scientist with a background in physics and managerial experience in healthcare
+I am a data scientist with a background in physics and managerial experience in healthcare
 <br>👩‍💻 I bring to the table expertise in Python, Statistical Analysis, Machine Learning and Deep Learning.
 <br>
 <br>